joaogcoward/n8n-marine-conservation/README.md

 ## 📌 How it works
 - Each day I publish a new workflow.
-- Workflows are documented in my Notion portfolio: [n8n Problem-Solving for Marine Conservation] (https://pointed-humor-a2b.notion.site/n8n-Problem-Solving-for-Marine-Conservation-256dbac1bda680e58482dda66725f87a).
+- Workflows are documented in my Notion portfolio: [n8n Problem-Solving for Marine Conservation](https://pointed-humor-a2b.notion.site/n8n-Problem-Solving-for-Marine-Conservation-256dbac1bda680e58482dda66725f87a).
 - All workflows are open-source and free for NGOs, scientists, and citizen projects.

 ## 📅 Challenge Progress